 From the small-town simplicity of Ithaca to the majestic Adirondack Mountains surrounding Lake Placid, nature has created an abundant outdoor paradise in New York state.

-To plan the perfect New York vacation, start with these inspiring and beautiful places to visit in New York.
+To plan the perfect New York vacation, start with these locations.

 Lake Placid and New York State’s Adirondack Mountains

 Lake Placid is both a lake and an alpine village, located in the Adirondack Mountains in upstate New York.
 It is an outdoor paradise for all types – hikers, skiers, snowshoers, mountain bikers.
 Nature is all around you in Lake Placid.
 Both summer and winter in the Adirondacks are hard to beat.